nathanabram/nathanabram.com/principals.md

 - Always keep an eye out for bugs.

 - Make it a goal that people want to work with you.

+(end of list from Thorsten)

+## Others
+- You get better at what you practice, and everything is practice.
+Consider this, especially in the midst of action otherwise experienced as habitual.